jschhie/Interactive-Image-Classifier/README.md

 # Terminology Mentioned
-The following list *briefly* highlights some of the terminology used in this document.
+The following list *briefly* explains some of the terminology used within this document.

 * __Bag-of-Words Modeling:__ Uses a visual vocabulary of image patches.
 * __SIFT (algorithm/descriptors):__ An abbreviation for Scale-Invariant Feature Transform.
 A Computer Vision algorithm used to describe local features within images.